"It's just a period," but what if it's not?

 Lifestyle changes — Limit caffeine and alcohol consumption as they can exacerbate menstrual pain.
 Avoid smoking as this can increase the severity of menstrual pain as well.

-Surgical intervention — In some instances, surgical intervention may be required to treat dysmenorrhea unresponsive to medication, especially for secondary dysmenorrhea.
+Surgical intervention — In some instances, surgical intervention may be required to treat dysmenorrhea unresponsive to medication, especially for secondary dysmenorrhoea.

 What is endometriosis?

-The endometrium is the inner lining of the uterus.
-Endometriosis is a condition where tissue similar to the endometrium grows outside of the uterus, such as the ovaries, fallopian tubes and, in rare cases, even the intestines.
+The endometrium is the inner lining of the womb.
+Endometriosis is a condition where tissue similar to the endometrium grows outside of the womb, such as the ovaries, fallopian tubes and, in rare cases, even the intestines.

 This leads to inflammation and fibrosis that can cause intense pain and discomfort.
 Ordinarily, endometriosis affects women between 25 and 40 years old, but it may also affect younger people during their teenage years.